 Fuel prices have impacted every part of the supply chain, especially reefer shipping.
 Refrigerated trucks require diesel to get them from point A to point B. However, they also rely on fuel to keep their containers temperature-controlled..
 According to the U.S. Energy Information Administration (EIA), in 2021 the average diesel price was $3.287 per gallon, and in May of 2022, the average price was $5.571 per gallon.

-When looking at demand and truck capacity, the load-to-truck ratio is an invaluable number to examine.
+When you're evaluating demand and truck capacity, the load-to-truck ratio is an invaluable number to examine.
 High load-to-truck ratios cause higher freight rates, stalled shipments, and other disruptions.

 Although many businesses rely on reefer shipping year-round, reefer shipping is especially important during the summer months as temperatures increase.
 A popular way to analyze the supply and demand of reefer shipping is by looking at the spot rate.

 Spot rates are used for a number of reasons.
-Primarily, the reason is that their usual carriers can’t cover a shipment, there isn’t enough freight for a contract shipment, or there is an unexpected shipment.
-In other words, when primary carriers and contract shipments can’t be justified then businesses use spot rates.
+Primarily, you may turn to spot rates when your usual carriers can't cover a shipment, there isn't enough freight for a contract shipment, or you have an unexpected shipment.
+In other words, when primary carriers and contract shipments can't be justified, you use spot rates.

-This is a good indication that traditional carriers cannot meet the rising demand and need to increase their spot shipments.
+This is a good indication that traditional carriers cannot meet the rising demand, and you may need to increase your spot shipments.

 Summer reefer shipping comes with the usual challenges of seasonal demand and summer maintenance.
-However, the supply chain continues to see disruptions and demand for goods remains high.
-Consequently, summer 2022 may present a particular challenge for reefer shipments as companies compete for containers and face new challenges.
+However, the supply chain continuously sees disruptions and demand for goods remains high.
+Consequently, this Summer may present a particular challenge for reefer shipments as companies compete for containers and face new challenges.